1154 papal election

 The 1154 papal election followed the death of Pope Anastasius IV and resulted in the election of Pope Adrian IV, the only Englishman to become pope.

 Election of Adrian IV

 Pope Anastasius IV died on 3 December 1154 in Rome, at a very advanced age.
-The College of Cardinals assembled in the Vatican Basilica on the next day to elect his successor.
+The College of Cardinals assembled in Old St. Peter's Basilica on the next day to elect his successor.

 On 4 December 1154 the cardinals unanimously elected Cardinal-Bishop of Albano Nicholas Breakspeare, former legate in Scandinavia (1152–1153).
 He took the name Adrian IV and was crowned on 5 December 1154 in the Vatican Basilica.
 He is the only English pope in history.

 Cardinal-electors

 There were probably 30 cardinals in the Sacred College of Cardinals at the beginning of December 1154, but it seems that no more than 25 (perhaps even fewer) participated in the election:

 Five electors were created by Pope Innocent II, four by Pope Celestine II, five by Pope Lucius II, eleven by Pope Eugenius III.